 Title IV-E Program

-This grant effort, begun in 1993, has resulted in a linkage between the West Virginia Department of Health and Human Resources and the Program to train students for employment in child welfare and provide a coordinated staff development and training program to non-social work trained staff at DHHR in the 15 county eastern region and State.
-Over the last 20 years, this grant has provided over 2.2 million dollars of outside funding to the Social Work Program and has prepared over 40 BSW graduates for child welfare practice.
+This grant effort, begun in 1993, has resulted in a linkage between the West Virginia Department of Health and Human Resources (WVDHHR) and the Shepherd Social Work Program to train students for employment in child welfare and provide a coordinated staff development and training program to non-social work educated staff at DHHR in the 17 county eastern region of West Virginia.
+Over the last 26 years, this grant has provided over 5 million dollars of outside funding to the Social Work Program and has prepared dozens of BSW graduates for child welfare practice.

-The Social Work Program has been granted an additional funding by the West Virginia Dept. of Health and Human Resources to provide in-service training for current foster parents.
-The goal is to provide additional skills to current foster parents at numerous locations in the 15 county region of eastern West Virginia.
-These trainings focus on “Building Effective Communication Skills” and “Using Discipline to Protect, Nurture, and Meet Developmental Needs” and is designed to enhance the skills of the fostering parents.
+The Social Work Program has been granted additional funding by the West Virginia Dept. of Health and Human Resources to provide in-service training for current foster parents.
+In-service training allows foster parents to further develop their skills and competencies as well as to maintain certification.
+The goal is to provide additional skills to current foster parents at numerous locations in the 17 county region of eastern West Virginia.
+Due to the traumatic nature of child abuse and neglect and the impact of out-of-home placement, the focus of in-service training in the past few years has been almost exclusively on trauma, its manifestations in children, and trauma-informed techniques that can be employed by caregivers.